-34.4.1.2.6 The substance, in the form in which it will be transported, should be inspected for any particles less than 500 μm in diameter.
+34.4.1.2.6 The substance should be inspected for any particles less than 500 μm in diameter.
 If that powder constitutes more than 10% (mass) of the total, or if the substance is friable, then the whole of the test sample should be ground to a powder before testing to allow for a reduction in particle size during handling and transport.

 34.4.1.3 Procedure